 AfriCamps at Doolhof is set within the award-winning Doolhof Wine Estate, a short drive from the picturesque town of Wellington and at the end of Bovlei Road, a well-known area for mountain biking and wine tasting.

 After your drive past numerous wine farms, you’ll probably be in the mood for some wine, right?
 Doolhof’s wine tasting room is situated in an original wagon house built in the late 19th century.
 Unwind with an award-winning red paired with a platter while the kids explore the property with its cows, horses and labyrinth.

 Still in the mood to relax after some delicious wines?
 We understand!
 Why don’t you buy a bottle of wine at The Tasting Room, sip and soak in our brand new hot tubs?
-Yes, you read it right, we’re adding hot tubs to all AfriCamps at Doolhof tents – included in your rate!
-These tubs will be filled with water from our mountains.
+Yes, you read it right, we’ve added hot tubs to all AfriCamps at Doolhof tents – included in your rate!
+These tubs will be filled with water from our mountains via our farm dam.
 Simply start the fire in the coil with your starter pack of blue gum wood, leave the lid on and let the brilliant design do the work.
-Wait 30 minutes to an hour, feel the temperature, get in and relax!
+Keep stirring the water to spead the heat evenly, give it about an hour to get very warm, get in and relax!